 You can, in fact, test positive on an EtG Test for simply using household items that contain Alcohol/ethanol like Breath Sprays, Mouthwash, Aftershaves, and other Hygiene products.
 This is something to be aware of because many household products on the market contain ethanol.
 Frequent use of some of these products may lead to a false-positive result.
 Some institutions may incorporate an additional test to verify the said results.
-Since there are many products that we are using every day that contain ethanol and which maybe can cause a positive ETG test, we should be aware of using them before testing.
+Since there are many products that we are using every day that contain ethanol and which maybe can cause a positive ETG alcohol test, we should be aware of using them before testing.

 How Can I Pass The EtG Test?

-Because of the sophistication of Drug Tests – specifically the EtG Test, it is becoming increasingly difficult to receive a negative result by any other means other than abstaining from alcohol.
+Going back to our “What is an EtG alcohol test”, this test is used to detect Ethyl glucuronide levels in the body, because of the sophistication of Drug Tests – specifically the EtG Test, it is becoming increasingly difficult to receive a negative result by any other means other than abstaining from alcohol.

 Some have considered consuming large volumes of water in order to flush out toxins in order to increase their chances of passing the drug test.
 Of course, consuming an excessive amount of water too quickly can result in health risks of its own.
 Some have over consumed water and suffered the effects of overhydration and water intoxication.

 If you consume large amounts of water before a EtG urine alcohol test, you can in fact test for a “dilute test” result.
 Sometimes diluted urine may result in false-negative EtG levels.
 Abnormal dilation of urine can actually be detected and the results recalculated to average urine dilution.